-Roxana E. Khan is an Associate in Lozano Smith's Monterey office.
-Ms. Khan’s practice focuses on public agency issues related to labor and employment and special education.
+Roxana E. Khan is Senior Counsel in Lozano Smith's Monterey office.
+Ms. Khan's practice focuses on public agency issues related to labor and employment and special education.
 Ms. Khan helps clients utilize preventive measures to abate costly disputes, such as reviewing current policies, practices, and procedures for systemic issues and legal compliance.
 Ms. Khan has been named to Super Lawyers

 magazine's "Rising Star" list four consecutive years (2013 - 2016).

 Ms. Khan has represented and advised school districts, county offices of education, and mental health agencies in special education legal matters.
 She has represented K-12 school districts throughout the state in due process matters, federal court appeals, mediations, IEPs, resolution sessions, and the manifestation determination review process.